henryperkins/docs/documentation/index.js.md

 **File:** `index.js`
 **Language:** javascript
-**Path:** `documentation-viewer/index.js`
+**Path:** `documentation-viewer/src/index.js`

 ## Summary

-This file is empty due to a parser error, meaning its intended purpose and functionality have not been captured.
+This file appears to have an empty structure due to a parser error, resulting in no identified imports, exports, functions, classes, or variables.

 ## Recent Changes

-- Parser error leading to an empty structure.
+- Identified parser error causing empty structure analysis

 # Code Structure